-Well Hall is an English Country Dance.
+Well Hall ~ von Cleef is an English Country Dance.
 It was published by John Playford (website) in 1679 in The Dancing Master, 6th ed..
 It was interpreted by Frank von Cleef in 1982.
 Found in The Playford Ball.
 It is a proper Duple Minor dance.
 The minor set lasts 32 bars.
+It is in the key: F Major.

-Honour to the Presence, the to your we.
+Honour to the Presence, then to your we.
 Lead up all forward and back, that again.

 The 1. man turns his own wo. once and a half, and goes into the 2. place and cross over, and the 2. man and wo. being in the 1. place does the same, then the 1. man and 2. wo. change places, and the 1. wo. and 2. man do the same, then hands all together and go half round into your own places and turn S. then the 1. wo. and 2. man cross ovar, and the 1. man and 2. wo. do the same, then all take hands and go half round into their own plaes, then the 1. cu. cast off into the 2. place; and so on to the end.